Mid-D-Man/mdix-scaffold/ai/claude/MDIX_SCAFFOLD_SKILL.md

 )

 @QUICKFUNCS(
-  // function definitions — copy verbatim from template, don't edit )
+  // ONLY the functions this template's @DATA actually calls — see below )

 @DATA(